 Climb the steps and pass Honeysuckle Cottage.
 The house called Millstream on the left-hand side below the path is a former weaver’s cottage.
 Continue along the path.
 The property on the left-hand side known as Pitt White is built on the site of the former waterside cloth factory, destroyed by fire in 1866.
 It produced top quality cloth for coats similar to that used in duffle coats today.
 Continue past Brooke Cottage as far as Springhead Road and cross the road, passing between the stone gate posts.
 (Take care as traffic travels at speed down the hill).

 Follow the path into the wooded area known as The Glen.
 After about 100m / 110yds, the wall of Uplyme’s former Rectory can be seen on the left.
 Follow the pathway as far as Church Street.
 Cross the road and continue along the path around the edge of Hackers Mead that ends at the Talbot Inn’s car park.
 Take the path to the right, cross the B3165 onto the pavement to reach Uplyme Village Hall and to continue on the East Devon Way.
-Uplyme Church can be seen on the higher ground to the right and the village shop is nearby.
+Uplyme Church can be seen on the higher ground to the right and the Uplyme village shop & filling station is nearby.
 Buses back to Lyme Regis can be caught from the bus stop near the Talbot Inn car park.
 We have recently added 10 bedroom holiday let in Uplyme called Brooklands.